allegory-software/allegory-sdk/X-WIDGETS.md

 # X-Widgets

-Model-driven web components in pure JavaScript
+Model-driven web components in pure JavaScript.

 This library is designed primarily for data-dense business-type apps with a focus on data entry and data navigation.